shuozhixu/MaterLett_2025/README.md

 ## Dislocation/obstacle interactions

 Follow [a previous GitHub repository](https://github.com/wrj2018/MSMSE_2020).
 Run the following calculations at 300 K and 1033 K, respectively.
 Consider three types of obstacles: void, B2 precipitate, and L12 precipitate.
+Check the volume fraction of the precipitates in experiments.

 Answer two questions:

 1. how is the standard deviation in dislocation/obstacle interaction strength compared with that in LSR?
 2. how does the orientation of the crystalline precipitates affect the dislocation bypassing stress?
+Is it possible that, for some orientations, the bypassing stress for a precipitate is larger than that for a void?

 ### Dislocation/void interactions